fxamacker/ccf_draft/ccf_specs.md

 CCF messages can be fully self-describing or partially self-describing.
 Both are more compact than JSON-based messages.
 CCF-based protocols can send Cadence metadata just once for all messages of that type.
 Malformed data can be detected without Cadence metadata and without creating Cadence objects.

 CCF specifies "Deterministic CCF Encoding Requirements" and makes it optional.
 CCF codecs implemented in different programming languages can produce the same deterministic encodings.
-CCF-based formats and protocols can balance trade-offs by specifying how they use CCF options.
+CCF-based protocols can balance trade-offs by specifying how they use optional CCF requirements.

 CCF obsoletes [JSON-Cadence Data Interchange Format](https://developers.flow.com/cadence/json-cadence-spec) (JSON-CDC) for use cases that do not require JSON.